-Before programming, note the following: Program a positioning block for the starting point (hole center) in the working plane with RADIUS COMPENSATION R0.
-The algebraic sign for the cycle parameter TOTAL HOLE DEPTH determines the working direction.
-Set-up clearance Q200 (incremental value): Distance between tool tip and workpiece surface.
-Q202 Q201 Depth Q201 (incremental value): Distance between workpiece surface and bottom of hole (tip of drill taper) Q211 Feed rate for plunging Q206: Traversing speed of the tool during drilling in mm/min X Plunging depth Q202 (incremental value): Infeed per cut The TNC will go to depth in one movement if: the plunging depth is equal to the depth the plunging depth is greater than the depth The depth does not have to be a multiple of the plunging depth.
-Dwell time at top Q210: Time in seconds that the tool remains at set-up clearance after having been retracted from the hole for chip release.
-Workpiece surface coordinate Q203 (absolute value): Coordinate of the workpiece surface 2nd set-up clearance Q204 (incremental value): Coordinate in the tool axis at which no collision between tool and workpiece (clamping devices) can occur.
-Decrement Q212 (incremental value): Value by which the TNC decreases the plunging depth after each infeed.
-Nr of breaks before retracting Q213: Number of chip breaks after which the TNC is to withdraw the tool from the hole for chip release.
-For chip breaking, the TNC retracts the tool each time by 0.2 mm.
-Minimum plunging depth Q205 (incremental value): If you have entered a decrement, the TNC limits the plunging depth to the value entered with Q205.
-Dwell time at depth Q211: Time in seconds that the tool remains at the hole bottom Retraction feed rate Q208: Traversing speed of the tool in mm/min when retracting from the hole.
-If you enter Q208 = 0, the tool retracts in FMAX.
+- ► Set-up clearance Q200 (incremental value): Distance between tool tip and workpiece surface. - ▶ Depth Q201 (incremental value): Distance between workpiece surface and bottom of hole (tip of drill taper) - Feed rate for plunging Q206: Traversing speed of the tool during drilling in mm/min - ▶ Plunging depth Q202 (incremental value): Infeed per cut The TNC will go to depth in one movement if: - the plunging depth is equal to the depth - the plunging depth is greater than the depth

+The depth does not have to be a multiple of the plunging depth.

+- ➤ Dwell time at top Q210: Time in seconds that the tool remains at set-up clearance after having been retracted from the hole for chip release. - ➤ Workpiece surface coordinate Q203 (absolute value): Coordinate of the workpiece surface - ➤ 2nd set-up clearance Q204 (incremental value): Coordinate in the tool axis at which no collision between tool and workpiece (clamping devices) can occur. - ▶ Decrement Q212 (incremental value): Value by which the TNC decreases the plunging depth after each infeed. - ▶ Nr of breaks before retracting Q213: Number of chip breaks after which the TNC is to withdraw the tool from the hole for chip release.
+For chip breaking, the TNC retracts the tool each time by the setup clearance Q200. - Minimum plunging depth Q205 (incremental value): If you have entered a decrement, the TNC limits the plunging depth to the value entered with Q205. - ▶ Dwell time at depth Q211: Time in seconds that the tool remains at the hole bottom - Retraction feed rate Q208: Traversing speed of the tool in mm/min when retracting from the hole.
+If you enter Q208 = 0, the tool retracts at the feed rate in Q206.